 Nurse Practitioners (NPs) provide advanced care that includes health promotion, health prevention, wellness and disease management, as well as diagnosis and treating acute, chronic, and episodic illness.
 Family Nurse Practitioners (FNPs) are a special type of NP that works with patients of all ages.

 In some rural or medically underserved areas, NPs are increasingly becoming the front line for patient care.
-According to the Bureau of Labor Statistics, the median annual salary for a nurse practitioner is $109,820 - and demand for NPs is expected to grow by 52 percent through 2029, adding as many as 110,000 new jobs.
+According to the Bureau of Labor Statistics, the median annual salary for a nurse practitioner is $109,820 - and demand for NPs is expected to grow by 52 percent through 2030.

 How many types of different nurses are there?
 Are there more?

 The ebb and flow of the market dictates what kinds of nurses are most hotly recruited, and these are the 12 types of nursing roles you might pursue if you’re after the biggest opportunities on the job market.

 But there are certainly more, with unique expectations for educational requirements and everyday duties and differing pay.
 Their uniforms may look the same, but their job descriptions are anything but uniform.
 Different kinds of nurses have all sorts of unique specialties and capabilities based on training and certification, whether it’s registered nurses, pediatric nurses, neonatal/NICU nurses, flight nurses, home health nurses, advanced practice nurses or nurses who specialize in radiology, telemetry, dialysis, radiology or other areas.
 Take our personality quiz to find out what kind of nursing specialty is perfect for you.